 Hallucinations

-Impaired autonomic nervous system regulation
+Impaired regulation of the autonomic nervous system

 Neuropsychological profile of Lewy body dementia

-Treatment of Lewy body dementia
+Treatment of dementia with Lewy bodies

 Conclusions